Assistive equipment

 What about my work or places I visit?

-Not sure what assistive listening equipment could or should be made available by a business or organisation to help you communicate and participate?
+Not sure what assistive equipment could or should be made available by a business or organisation to help you communicate and participate?
 Contact our Helpdesk for advice and information.

-Webpage updated: May 2023
+Webpage updated: June 2024

 Did you find this page helpful?